 The cost of your car insurance premium depends largely on the risk the provider perceives you pose and the likelihood of you filing a claim in the future.
 Insurers use a variety of measures to determine that risk, and they may use a range of data such as population statistics as well as your own behaviours.
 Some of the most common factors that can go into determining your car insurance premium include:

 - Claims history

 The age of the driver

-According to recent figures from the Bureau of Infrastructure, Transport and Regional Economics, those between the ages of 17-25 account for more than 20% of all road fatalities in Australia, despite representing only 10-15% of licensed drivers in the country.
-If you are under the age of 25, the cost of your car insurance premiums will tend to reflect these statistics, regardless of how safe a driver you are.
+According to recent figures from the Bureau of Infrastructure, Transport and Regional Economics, those between the ages of 17-25 account for around 20% of all road fatalities in Australia.
+If you are under the age of 25, the cost of your car insurance premiums may reflect these statistics, regardless of how safe a driver you are.
 When it comes to car insurance, the cost of your premiums can depend on how risky the insurance company thinks you are to insure, and the statistics tell them that young drivers are more likely to make a claim.

 The gender of the driver